 Pros

-- It integrates with emails, contacts, and web conferencing app: Zoom.
+- It integrates with email, contacts, and a web conferencing app: Zoom.

 - You can leverage its customizable meeting templates.